ls1intum/Artemis/docs/admin/troubleshooting.rst

 The most likely issue is that the configured timeouts on the reverse proxy are too low.

-If you set up your Artemis instance with the `Ansible Role (>=v0.1.1) <https://github.com/ls1intum/artemis-ansible-collection>`__, you can set the timeout values with the following varaibles:
+If you set up your Artemis instance with the `Ansible Role (>=v0.1.1) <https://github.com/ls1intum/artemis-ansible-collection>`__, you can set the timeout values with the following variables:

 .. code:: yaml